 However, the profit amount and the success in book arbitrage depend on many factors as well as your strategy and expectations.
 If you are aiming for bigger gains, Amazon is the place to go.
 But sometimes, it is better to sell to a third-party vendor and get paid less but right away.

 Book arbitrage is a huge niche, and many people do it as a side hustle.
-There are also many professional book scouts who source books online and sell via Amazon FBA (Fulfilled by Amazon program).
+Many professional book scouts also source books online and sell via Amazon FBA (Fulfilled by Amazon program) or other websites.
 You should be prepared to enter a very competitive environment; however, there is no need to be discouraged.